• Skip to primary navigation

 • Salt: a little salt goes a long way here.
 It deepens the flavors of the cacao powder.

-How to Make Chocolate Peanut Butter Pudding
+How to Make Oat Milk Chocolate Pudding

-2. Transfer the mixture to a blender and blend until smooth.
-Add the liquid back to the pot alongside the peanut butter, cocoa powder, salt, and vanilla extract.
+Transfer the mixture to a high-speed blender and blend until smooth.

 Mixing milk and cacao powder with a wooden whisk from a saucepan.

-4. Once ready, remove from the heat and pour the pudding mixture into a medium bowl.
 Cover with plastic wrap and make sure the plastic touches the surface of the pudding.
 Let it cool to room temperature.

 We like to chill it in the fridge for 1-2 hours before serving, but you can serve it at room temperature.